Frequently Asked Questions

 3. What type of grant support does the Foundation provide?

-Typically, we consider grants for project, general operating support and capacity building, but funding opportunity criteria will detail this type of information per opportunity.
+Typically, we consider grants for project, general operating support and capacity building, but funding criteria will detail this type of information on the specific funding page.
 On occasion, we also consider requests for capital funding if the proposed efforts have a demonstrable link to our community outcomes.
-In each case, funding opportunity criteria guide specifically what will be funded and in general we define these areas as follows:
+In each case, funding criteria guide specifically what will be funded and in general we define these areas as follows:

 - Project: specific sets of activities carried out over a defined period of time.